-Reaction from parents, teachers and students was mainly positive, she said.
+Reaction from parents, teachers and students was mainly positive, she says.
 Some parents noted on feedback surveys that they enjoyed getting to see more of what their children learn at school.
-Preparation was key to the success, said Whitis.
+Preparation was key to the success, Whitis explains.
 Students practiced accessing the assignments online at school.
 The district also did surveys to see who would need paper copies of the schoolwork.
-“Everyone was involved in the process,” said Whitis.
+“Everyone was involved in the process,” she says.

 Meagan Gillmore is a freelance writer in Toronto, ON.